 For the first tack after the mark, The Bow has to babysit the loose halyard and topping lift as they can catch on the pole rings on the mast and snag the genoa leech.
 Priority in clean up goes to those two lines.

-On first port tack, when boat is settled, pole can go back onto foredeck, with The Bow beaking the pole (putting guy in outboard end) before sliding it forward.
+On first port tack, when boat is settled, if the pole is in the cockpit, the pole can go back onto foredeck, with The Bow beaking the pole (putting guy in outboard end) before sliding it forward.

 Tactical thoughts...